AWS Snowcone Key Features

-AWS Snowcone is a small, rugged, and secure edge computing and data transfer device.
-Like AWS Snowball, you can use Snowcone to collect data, process it, and move it to the cloud.
-AWS Snowball is designed to the OSHA standard for a one-person liftable device, is rack-mountable and can be checked as luggage on an airline.
-Snowcone is designed for maximum portability, and it can fit inside a standard mailbox, and it is light enough to be carried and delivered by a drone.
+AWS Snowcone is a small, rugged, and secure edge computing and data migration device.
+Snowcone is designed to the OSHA standard for a one-person liftable device, is rack-mountable and can be checked as luggage on an airline.
+Snowcone is designed for maximum portability.
+It fits inside a standard mailbox and is light enough to be carried and delivered by a drone.
 You can move data to AWS either offline by shipping the device, or online by using it with AWS DataSync, which is pre-installed in the device.
-Snowcone enables you to run edge workloads using Amazon EC2 computing, AWS IoT Greengrass, and local storage in harsh, disconnected field environments such as oil rigs, search and rescue vehicles, military sites, or factory floors, as well as remote offices, hospitals, and movie theaters.
+Snowcone enables you to run edge workloads using Amazon EC2 computing, and local storage in harsh, disconnected field environments such as oil rigs, search and rescue vehicles, military sites, or factory floors, as well as remote offices, hospitals, and movie theaters.

 Small and light

 Like any Snow Family device, AWS Snowcone can efficiently move data by physically shipping the device with your data to your specified AWS Region where data will be put into your specified Amazon S3 bucket.
-You can also export data from your S3 bucket with Snowcone.
-S3 buckets where the data will be imported or exported are set up before you order the device.
+Offline data export from your S3 bucket feature is arriving soon on Snowcone.
+S3 buckets where data will be imported are setup before you order the device.

 Online data transfer with AWS DataSync

-AWS DataSync comes pre-installed on AWS Snowcone to enable simple, fast, secure, and cost-effective online data import or export between storage on Snowcone devices at edge locations and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
-DataSync automatically handles moving data, scheduling transfer jobs, monitoring, encryption, data verification, and network optimization.
+AWS DataSync comes pre-installed on AWS Snowcone to enable simple, fast, secure, and cost-effective online data import or export between storage on Snowcone devices at edge locations and Amazon S3, Amazon EFS, Amazon FSx for Windows File Server, or Amazon FSx for Lustre file systems.
+DataSync automatically handles moving data, scheduling migration jobs, monitoring, encryption, data verification, and network optimization.

-AWS Snowcone features 8 TB of usable storage.
-Applications can work with Snowcone as an NFS v4 mount point.
+AWS Snowcone HDD features 8 TB of usable storage, and AWS Snowcone SSD features 14 TB of usable storage.
+Applications can work with both Snowcone devices as an NFS v4 mount point.
 You can easily use Snowcone with your existing on-premises servers and file-based applications to read and write data on the device.

 Wired and wireless networking

-You can connect AWS Snowcone to either wired or wireless networks.
-It provides 2 ports that auto-negotiate for 1 Gb or 10 Gb Ethernet networks.
-Snowcone supports gigabit Wi-Fi networks with the IEEE 802.11ac standard, as well as 802.11abgn networks.
+You can connect AWS Snowcone to wired networks.
+Snowcone provides 2 ports that auto-negotiate for 1 Gb or 10 Gb Ethernet networks.

 Efficient USB-C standardized power